pali-english/pali-english.github.io/README.md

 But as soon as that wickedness ripens,
 then the wicked see wicked things.

+    Pāpopi passati bhadraṁ:
+        Pāpopi: even the wicked or evil-doer
+        Passati: sees or perceives
+        Bhadraṁ: good or fortunate things

+    Yāva pāpaṁ na paccati:
+        Yāva: so long as or until
+        Pāpaṁ: wickedness or evil
+        Na paccati: has not ripened or matured

+    Yadā ca paccati pāpaṁ:
+        Yadā: when
+        Ca: and
+        Paccati: ripens or matures
+        Pāpaṁ: wickedness or evil

+    Atha pāpo pāpāni passati:
+        Atha: then
+        Pāpo: the wicked or evil-doer
+        Pāpāni: wicked or evil things
+        Passati: sees or perceives

 Bhadropi passati pāpaṁ,
 Yāva bhadraṁ na paccati;
 Yadā ca paccati bhadraṁ,